Fiber Wars, Fast Networks, and Smarter Health Tech with Mike Wieger – HGG650

 • Comparison with Other Health Monitors[1:06:27]

-• Mike and Jim discuss the similarities between the Woo tracker and the Oura ring.
+• Mike and Jim discuss the similarities between the WHOOP tracker and the Oura Ring.

 • Jim expresses interest in health monitors like the glucose monitor but worries about the impact of constant monitoring on anxiety.

-• Mike’s colleague at work is skeptical about the Woo tracker due to its potential to increase anxiety.
+• Mike’s colleague at work is skeptical about the WHOOP tracker due to its potential to increase anxiety.

 • Jim considers using an Apple Watch during the day and a different tracker for sleep to avoid wearing two devices simultaneously.